-Our ability to create music isn’t rooted in our circumstances or our emotions, our gifts or our talents.
+Our decision to worship isn’t rooted in our circumstances or our emotions, our gifts or our talents.
 We worship, not because of how we feel or what we’re going through; we worship because of who God is.
 He has proven faithful time and time again, and so we continually chose to seek Him—in joy and in pain—in every season.
 This truth is the guiding vision behind California-based band For All Seasons.
-Comprised of Emily Hamilton (lead vocals, guitars, keys), Johnny Hamilton (drums), Jeff Luckey (guitars, keys, vocals) and Randy Charlson (bass, guitars), For All Seasons desires to cultivate an atmosphere of hope through their new project Clarity, no matter what season of life listeners may find themselves enduring.
+Comprised of Emily Hamilton (lead vocals, guitar), Johnny Hamilton (drums),and Jeff Luckey (guitar, keys, vocals).
+For All Seasons desires to cultivate an atmosphere of hope through their new project Clarity, no matter what season of life listeners may find themselves enduring.

 “In California, making a career out of music is such a foreign thing, especially being in Orange County.
 It’s not normal,” Jeff observes.
 Emily echoes his thoughts on West Coast culture.
 “Sometimes people think we’re trying to say we’re a church choir,” she says.
 “It has built up some resilience in us to just feel really independent and feel like we’re going against the grain.”